Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/TransfersApi.md

 let transfersApi = new TransfersApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
-  'include':  // Array<string> | Returns additional information about the transfer's child.
+  'include':  //  | Returns additional information about the transfer's child.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * isClosed